Indigofera australis: Distribution

 A very common and widespread species in Australia, Indigofera australis grows in a variety of different habitats, mainly open woodland and eucalypt forest, but also in desert and in the margins of rainforest.
 It is widespread in southern Australia from the southeastern Western Australia to northeastern Queensland.

 Habitat value

 It is an excellent habitat plant for wildlife.
+Like many plants in the pea family, Indigofera australis is nitrogen fixing.
 The flowers are a pollen and nectar source for many native insects, including bees and wasps.
 The plant is a useful food plant for butterfly larvae (caterpillars):